Size: 6.4 x 2.4 x 0.5 inches (dongle); 4.8 x 1.5 x 0.7 inches (remote)

 And add one more to the list: Chromecast with Google TV is adding the Apple TV app in early 2021.

-The device can stream content at resolutions up to 4K/60 fps, and supports HDR, including HDR10, HDR10+ and Dolby Vision.
+The device can stream content at resolutions up to 4K/60 fps, and supports HDR, including HDR10, HDR10+ and recently gained support for Dolby Vision as well.
 Audio-wise, it supports Dolby Digital, Dolby Digital Plus, and Dolby Atmos.

 |Chromecast with Google TV||Roku Streaming Stick+||Amazon Fire Stick 4K|